Rakeshitto/com.turning.io.mytask/README.md

 This project allows you to run test scenarios which are present under src/test/java.
 Below are the instructions of how to run this project on your local

-- Clone this project to your local by git clone https://github.com/Rakeshitto/com.turning.io.mytask
+- Clone this project to your local by git clone https://github.com/Rakeshitto/com.turning.io.mytask.git
 - Open the project using an IDE (IntelliJ preferably)
 - Before running the project make sure you have already set up allure reports on your machine.
 If not so, follow instructions on
   https://docs.qameta.io/allure/#_get_started
 - Make sure project does not show any compilation errors.
-Since this is a Maven project, make sure you have maven installed on your machine and also on your path(Environment variables)
+Since this is a Maven project, make sure you have maven installed on your machine and also set your path(Environment variables)
 - The browser is set to 'headless'.
 To make the browser visible, change the below code under Utilities.launchPage()
      Existing:  <ChromeOptions options = new ChromeOptions();